Aristotle Onassis: Jacqueline Kennedy

 Onassis was a friend of Jacqueline Kennedy, widow of U.S. President John F. Kennedy.
 They married on 20 October 1968 on Onassis's private Greek island, Skorpios.

-Onassis offered Mrs. Kennedy US$3 million to replace her Kennedy trust fund, which she would lose because she was remarrying.
-After Onassis's death, she would receive US$150,000 each year for the rest of her life.
-The whole marital contract was discussed with Ted Kennedy.
-Onassis's daughter Christina made it clear that she disliked Jacqueline Onassis, and after Alexander Onassis's death, she convinced her father that Jacqueline had some kind of curse due to the assassinations of John and Robert F. Kennedy.
-After Onassis's death, Christina settled with Jackie Onassis for $25 million in exchange for Jackie not contesting Onassis's will.
+Before the marriage, an agreement was reached between Onassis and Ted Kennedy, Jacqueline's former brother-in-law.
+Jacqueline would receive US $3 million, plus US $1 million for each of her two children, to compensate for the US $150,000 that she then received from the Kennedy family trust, which she would lose by re-marrying.
+Upon Onassis's death, she would also continue to receive US $150,000 each year for the rest of her life.

+After Onassis's death, Christina settled with Jacqueline for $25 million, in exchange for her not contesting Onassis's will.

-During their marriage, the couple inhabited six residences: her 15-room apartment at 1040 Fifth Avenue in New York City, her horse farm in New Jersey, his Ave.
-Foch apartment in Paris (88 Avenue Foch), his house in Athens, his house on Skorpios (his private island in Greece), and his yacht Christina O.
+During their marriage, the Onassises inhabited six residences: his apartment in Paris (88 Avenue Foch), her 15-room apartment at 1040 Fifth Avenue in New York City, her horse farm in New Jersey, his house in Athens, his house on Skorpios and his yacht Christina O.

+His marriage also resulted, in part, in the popularization of Gyros in America.
+Gyros were one of his favorite foods and Greek places in New York City began to regularly offer them for lunch because of the demand from Aristotle's work meetings.
+Previously Gyros were little known beyond the Greek-American community.

 Death and legacy

 Onassis died at age 69 on 15 March 1975 at the American Hospital of Paris in Neuilly-sur-Seine, France, of respiratory failure, a complication of the myasthenia gravis from which he had suffered the last years of his life.
-Onassis was buried on his island of Skorpios in Greece, alongside his son, Alexander.
+Onassis is buried on his island of Skorpios in Greece, alongside his son, Alexander, and his sister, Artemis.
 Onassis's will established a charitable foundation in memory of his son, the Alexander S. Onassis Public Benefit Foundation, which received 45% of Onassis's estate.
 The remainder of his estate was left to his daughter, Christina.
-Christina's share has since passed to her only child Athina, at the time making Athina one of the wealthiest women in the world.
+Christina's share has since passed to her only child, Athina, at the time making Athina one of the wealthiest women in the world.

 Jacqueline Onassis also received her share of the estate, settling for a reported $10 million ($26 million according to other sources), which was negotiated by her brother-in-law Ted Kennedy.
-This amount would reportedly grow to several hundred million under the financial stewardship of her companion Maurice Tempelsman.
+This amount would reportedly grow to several hundred million, under the financial stewardship of her companion, Maurice Tempelsman.

-The Boeing 727 which transported Onassis' remains was later purchased for US$100,000 by an American electrical engineer and turned into an unconventional private residence in Hillsboro, Oregon.
+The Boeing 727 that transported Onassis's remains was later purchased for US$100,000 by an American electrical engineer and turned into an unconventional private residence in Hillsboro, Oregon.